georgesnape01/titanic/README.md

 # Results

-An accuracy score of 0.779 was obtained.
+Using accuracy as the performance metric, 0.779 of people were correctly predicted on whether they survived or not.